terraform-coop/terraform-provider-foreman/docs/resources/foreman_host.md

 The following arguments are supported:

 - `bmc_success` - (Optional) Tracks the partial state of BMC operations on host creation.
 If these operations fail, the host will be created in Foreman and this boolean will remain `false`.
 On the next `terraform apply` will trigger the host update to pick back up with the BMC operations.
-- `comment` - (Optional, Force New) Add additional information about this host.Note: Changes to this attribute will trigger a host rebuild.
+- `comment` - (Optional) Add additional information about this host.Note: Changes to this attribute will trigger a host rebuild.
 - `compute_profile_id` - (Optional)
 - `compute_resource_id` - (Optional, Force New)
 - `domain_id` - (Optional, Force New) ID of the domain to assign to the host.